Come Dancing (song): Release

-When deciding the band's next single, Ray Davies pushed for "Come Dancing" to be released rather than "Don't Forget to Dance," which had been suggested by the record company as the first single from State of Confusion.
-The UK branch of Arista Records approved this decision, releasing 7-inch and 12-inch versions of the new single on 19 November 1982 with "Noise" as the B-side.
-However, Clive Davis initially had reservations; Davies recalls that Davis "didn't want to put it [Come Dancing] out because it was too much of an English subject matter".
+When deciding the band's next single, Ray Davies pushed for "Come Dancing" to be released rather than "Don't Forget to Dance", which had been suggested by the record company as the first single from State of Confusion.
+The UK branch of Arista Records approved this decision, releasing 7-inch and 12-inch versions of the new single on 19 November 1982 with "Noise" as the B-side (12-inch included extended versions of the songs).
+However, Clive Davis initially had reservations; Davies recalls that Davis "didn't want to put it [Come Dancing] out because it was too much of an English subject matter."
 Davis also thought it was just a "ditty" and did not have enough substance to be a single.

 The US single of the song was finally released on 21 April 1983 after Davis was convinced by the success of the track's music video and the impressive US sales of import copies of the single.
 The track's promotional video became a staple of the fledgling MTV network, which gave the single sufficient momentum to enter the Billboard Hot 100 that May, ascending to the Top 40 in June 1983 and peaking at number six on 11 July.
 "Come Dancing" became the highest charting US single of the band's career, tying "Tired of Waiting for You" from 1965.